linux-tools/Gentoo-PackageManager-TUI/README.en.md

 Install from source code: This operation is risky, and the compiled program may be problematic, please be cautious 😕

+Compilation Options:
+Run "make all" to compile everything

+Run "make zh" to compile only the Chinese version

+Run "make en" to compile only the English version (not recommended 😕)

+Run "make package" to package the software as a "tar.gz" file

+ Installation && Uninstallation Options:

+ Run ”make install_en“ install the English version

+ Run the "make install_zh" install the Chinese version ("make zh && install_zh", "make en && make install_en" will make the language switching option unavailable!! 😟 )

-Compilation Options: Execute make all to compile everything; Run make zh to compile only the Chinese version; Run make en to compile only the English version (not recommended 😕) Installation options: Run make install_en install the English version; Run the make install_zh install the Chinese version; If you run the make install command to install the dual-language version, the default selection of Chinese (make en &install_zh, make en &&& make install_en will make the language switching option unavailable!! 😟 ）
+ Run the make install command to install the dual-language version, the default selection of Chinese

+make uninstall:You know the command that used to uninstall the software

+Cleaning Options:

+make clean_all:Clean all the files

+make clean_excess_files:Clean the files produced by the C compiler,such as ".o" file

+make clean_rmpkg:delete the packaged file(tar.gz file)

 #### Instructions